 And there were still tourists now, although it was well after Labor Day and getting steadily cooler, especially in the evenings.
 The tourists tended to be older now, mostly retired, probably attracted by the cheaper rentals and the early bird specials in the restaurants.

-Mickey was always there on Saturday evening when I went to confirm our Sunday New York Times reservation, and to collect the weekly shipment of my employer's preferred brand of imported cigarettes.
+Mickey was always there on Saturday evening when I went to confirm our Sunday Times reservation, and to collect the weekly shipment of my employer's preferred brand of imported cigarettes.

 He was never there on Sunday morning, though.
 The task of assembling and selling the Sunday papers was left to his children, Mark and Millie, who appeared to be in their early twenties.
 Mark handled most of the actual assembly, while Millie worked at the counter.

-Mark always gave me the impression that this was not his preferred way of spending every single Sunday morning.
+I got the idea that this was not Mark's preferred way of spending every single Sunday morning.
 Millie, on the other hand, though she might have shared her brother's apparent disdain for this family responsibility, was always pleasant, even with all the customers who thought it was very amusing to call her "Minnie."

 One evening, after a good dinner at the Wagon Wheel, my employer and I walked past the News Store on our way home.
 Millie was out front, pumping up the rear tire of her bicycle.
 She saw us and greeted me, and we chatted for a moment before we strolled off and Millie resumed her pumping.